SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 6.5.2

-The local LLM Runtime has been updated.
+1. The local LLM Runtime has been updated.
 If you are using the LLM Runtime, open "Simulator Setup", remove the "Local runtime system for LLMs" preset and reinstall it.
+2. Due to a change in the *Le Mans Ultimate* API, data which had been collected for one of the shorter track layouts may have been stored for the base layout.
+You can fix this in the "Administration" tab of the "Session Database".
+Double click on the "Laps" and/or "Pressures" entry and delete the faulty lines, which can be identified by the lap time.

 ***